techidaily/site-games-able/source/_posts/first-update-in-10-years-valve-boosts-steams-family-sharing.md

  It will prompt you to accept, then the client will restart and update Steam.
 Once it has updated, you can access your family controls by going to**Settings > Family** **\> Manage your Steam Family** .
 This view is where you can see all the Steam Family features and parental controls once you've made your family and invited your children.

- If you need to make space for new games, make sure to[use Steam's Storage Manager](https://www.makeuseof.com/how-to-use-steam-storage-manager/) to conveniently manage your installs.
+ If you need to make space for new games, make sure to [use Steam's Storage Manager](https://www.makeuseof.com/how-to-use-steam-storage-manager/) to conveniently manage your installs.

 ## The Pros and Cons of Steam Families